 Below are the standard Hotkeys in MetaTrader 4.
 To add other hotkeys for indicators, scripts, or expert advisors, go to the Navigator window (Ctrl-N) and right clicking on almost anything.
 A pop-up menu appears with the option to “Set hotkey”.
 Click this option and a list of available features you can apply hotkeys to will appear.

 Right arrow — scroll right

-Up arrow — quickly scroll left, or scroll upwards if chart is scaled
+Up arrow — quickly scroll left, or scroll upwards if the chart is scaled

-Down arrow — quickly scroll right, or scroll downwards if chart is scaled
+Down arrow — quickly scroll right, or scroll downwards if the chart is scaled

 Numpad 5 — restores vertical scale to default.